Last Updated on September 13, 2023

 Built in 1791 as one of the gates of the city, the 12-columned triumphal arch links the stylish Unter den Linden with the popular Tiergarten city park.
 Over the past two centuries numerous notables – including Prussian emperors, Napoleon and Hitler – marched through it.
 Following World War II it was walled into the Russian sector of the divided Berlin.
 Now, with the wall gone, it once again stands in all its triumphal splendor.
 It is certainly one of the top places to visit in the city.

 One of the Don’t Miss Things to See in Berlin: The Berlin Wall

 Although it’s one of the most-visited sights in the city, very little of the Berlin Wall still remains.
 The longest existing stretch is the East Side Gallery, so named for the murals painted on it by more than 100 international artists.
-It has been preserved as an open-air art gallery and remains one of the don’t -miss things to see in Berlin.
+It is an open-air art gallery and remains one of the don’t -miss things to see in Berlin.

 Today you can see the Berlin Wall via car, tour bus, bike, Segway or by foot.
 If you choose the latter and want to walk the wall you can rent the popular Mauer Guide, a GPS-integrated “wall guide” that traces its path through the city.
 The device, which costs €10 per day to rent, includes historical film and sound clips on 22 points of interest, with stops at the five key locations, and allows you to zoom in and out on a digital map.